-Limited partners have the right to exchange all or any portion of their units for shares of Simon Property common stock on a one-for-one basis or cash, as determined by Simon Property in its sole discretion.
-If Simon Property selects cash, Simon Property cannot cause us to redeem the exchanged units for cash without contributing cash to us as partners' equity sufficient to effect the redemption.
-If sufficient cash is not contributed, Simon Property will be deemed to have elected to exchange the units for shares of Simon Property common stock.
-The amount of cash to be paid if the exchange right is exercised and the cash option is selected will be based on the trading price of Simon Property's common stock at that time.
-The number of shares of Simon Property's common stock issued will be the same as the number of units exchanged.
+Limited partners in the Operating Partnership have the right to exchange all or any portion of their units for shares of common stock on a one-for-one basis or cash, as determined by the Board of Directors.
+The amount of cash to be paid if the exchange right is exercised and the cash option is selected will be based on the trading price of our common stock at that time.
+At December 31, 2009, we had reserved 69,501,466 shares of common stock for possible issuance upon the exchange of units, stock options, and Class B common stock and certain convertible preferred stock.

-(Dollars in thousands, except unit and per unit amounts and where indicated as in millions or billions)
+(Dollars in thousands, except share and per share amounts and where indicated as in millions or billions)